rocketacademy/marketing-website/src/pages/faq/index.md

         2. Rocket Academy cultivates a strong alumni network that significantly helps graduates with their careers.
     - question: What is the difference between software engineering, programming, and coding?
       answers: There is no practical difference.
-Software engineering is a more professional term.
+Software engineering is a professional term describing strong proficiency in following a systematic process of understanding requirements, working effectively with stakeholders, and developing a solution that fulfils their needs.
     - question: What is the difference between software engineering, data science, and data analytics?
-      answers: >
+      answers: >-
         1. Software engineers build apps and the underlying “pipes” for data to flow through.
 There are many parts of software to work on, hence the greater demand for software roles than data roles.

         2. Data scientists build statistical models to improve products, for example to make spam classifications, product recommendations, or match drivers and riders.
 Data scientists typically do the math, and software engineers build the product.

         3. Data analysts derive business insights through querying data and generating reports.
-This is typically a less skill-intensive job that more people can do, hence lower average compensation and job security than software engineer and data scientist roles.
+This is typically a less skill-intensive job that more people can do, hence there is a comparatively lower average compensation and job security than software engineer and data scientist roles.
     - question: Do I need a Computer Science degree or diploma to be a software engineer?
       answers: >
         1. 100% of Rocket Academy’s graduates do not have CS degrees or